emacs-mirror/emacs/mps/manual/source/reference/index.rst

     internal reasons) but which remains committed (mapped to RAM by the operating system).
-It is used by the arena to (attempt to) avoid calling the operating system to repeatedly map and unmap areas of :term:`virtual memory` as the amount of memory in use goes up and down.
+It is used by the arena to (attempt to) avoid calling the operating system to repeatedly map and unmap areas of :term:`virtual memory <virtual memory (1)>` as the amount of memory in use goes up and down.
 Spare committed memory is counted as committed memory by :c:func:`mps_arena_committed` and is restricted by :c:func:`mps_arena_commit_limit`.

     The amount of "spare committed" memory can be limited by using :c:func:`mps_arena_spare_commit_limit_set`, and the value of that
     limit can be retrieved with
     :c:func:`mps_arena_spare_commit_limit`.
 This is analogous to the
-    functions for limiting the amount of :term:`committed memory`.
+    functions for limiting the amount of :term:`committed` memory.

     .. topics::